-And this is exactly what we saw when Kevin Tassistro, Director of Wedge Development and Jeremy Stone, Director of Marketing for Vokey Wedges were looking to conduct some in-depth wedge testing to help shed more light on how groove wear can affect launch, spin and overall short game performance.
+The team, lead by Kevin Tassistro, Director of Wedge Development, regularly conducts in-depth wedge testing to help shed more light on how groove wear can affect launch, spin and overall short game performance.

 How can you tell if it’s time to consider putting some new wedges in the bag?
 One way is to use the following image as a guide.